 JOLTS data serves as an economic indicator of the unmet labor demand with which to assess the presence or extent of labor shortages.

-Data from a sample of approximately 16,000 U.S. business establishments are collected by the Bureau of Labor Statistics (BLS) through the Atlanta JOLTS Data Collection Center.
+Data from a sample of approximately 16,000 U.S. business establishments are collected by the Bureau of Labor Statistics (BLS) through the JOLTS Data Collection Center.

 JOLTS collects data on total employment, job openings, hires, quits, layoffs & discharges, and other separations.